 Bed-wetting can be frustrating and uncomfortable for you and your child.
 Learn what’s normal and when should you seek care from a pediatric urologist.

-Bed-wetting can be frustrating and uncomfortable for you and your child.
-But for most families, it’s a common part of childhood.
-Do you know when bed-wetting becomes an issue that needs treatment from a pediatric urologist?
-Dennis S. Peppas, M.D., and Eran Rosenberg, M.D., pediatric urologists with Norton Children’s Urology, weigh in on common bed-wetting questions and address when a child’s accidents could be a sign of something more.
+But bed-wetting can be frustrating and uncomfortable for you and your child.
+It’s often difficult to know when bed-wetting becomes an issue that needs treatment from a pediatric urologist.
+Dennis Peppas, M.D., pediatric urologist with Norton Children’s Urology, affiliated with the UofL School of Medicine, weighs in on common bed-wetting questions and addresses when a child’s accidents could be a sign of something more.